dagster-io/dagster/docs/docs-beta/docs/guides/asset-checks.md

 ---
-title: "Testing assets with Asset Checks"
+title: "Testing assets with Asset checks"
 sidebar_position: 10
-sidebar_label: "Asset Checks"
+sidebar_label: "Asset checks"
 ---

-Asset checks in Dagster provide a way to define and execute different types of data quality checks on your data assets.

-Asset checks are tests that verify specific properties of your data assets.
+Asset checks are tests that verify specific properties of your data assets, allowing you to execute data quality checks on your data.
 For example, you can create checks to:

 - Ensure a particular column doesn't contain null values
 - Verify that a tabular asset adheres to a specified schema
 - Check if an asset's data needs refreshing

+Each asset check should test only a single asset property to keep tests simple, reusable, and easy to track over time.

 <details>
 <summary>Prerequisites</summary>